-You can resize the map element by clicking on the Select/Move item button, selecting the element, and dragging one of the blue handles in the corner of the map.
+You can resize the map element by clicking on the select/Move item button, selecting the element, and dragging one of the blue handles in the corner of the map.
 With the map selected, you can now adapt more properties in the map Item Properties tab.

-To move layers within the map element, select the map element, click the hove item content icon and move the layers within the map item frame with the left mouse button.
+To move layers within the map element, select the map element, click the Interpret Move item content icon and move the layers within the map item frame with the left mouse button.
 After you have found the right place for an item, you can lock the item position within the Print Composer canvas.
-Select the map item and use the toolbar hock Selected Items or the Items tab to Lock the item.
-A locked item can only be selected using the Items tab.
-Once selected you can use the Items tab to unlock individual items.
+Select the map item and use the toolbar 📁 selected you can use the Items tab to unlock individual items.
 The Unlock All Items icon will unlock all locked composer items.